Regex.Replace Method (String, String, MatchEvaluator, RegexOptions)

 - Type: System.Text.RegularExpressions.RegexOptions

-A bitwise OR combination of the enumeration values that provide options for matching.
+A bitwise combination of the enumeration values that provide options for matching.

 Return ValueType: System.String

 A new string that is identical to the input string, except that a replacement string takes the place of each matched string.
 If pattern is not matched in the current instance, the method returns the current instance unchanged.

 A regular expression parsing error occurred.